Employment Tribunal Costs

 There will be an additional charge for attending a Tribunal Hearing of £1,250 per day (excluding VAT).
 Generally, we would allow 2-3 days depending on the complexity of your case although some cases can require longer hearings.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees are estimated to be between £1,000 to £2,500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees are estimated on average to be between £1,250 to £2,500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).